SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 Here is Xente score screenshot:

 ![](https://hackmd.io/_uploads/B1zYsOSN3.png)
-Those result were by using the unbalanced data.
+The result mentioned above was obtained using the unbalanced dataset.

 # Models
-We used four model for thes projest : Decision Tree Classifier, Random Forest Classifier, XGBoost Classifier, Logistic Regression.
-The opitmisation of those are done in the [SecondModels.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/SecondModels.ipynb) were we tested several paramters to find the best.
-We then evaluated and compared several models with several stage of the feature engineering in the [TestEverything.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/TestEverything.ipynb).
+We used four model for this project : Decision Tree Classifier, Random Forest Classifier, XGBoost Classifier, Logistic Regression.
+The optimisation of these model was done in the [SecondModels.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/SecondModels.ipynb) where we tested several parameters to find the best ones.
+We then evaluated and compared several models at different stages of the feature engineering process in the [TestEverything.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/TestEverything.ipynb).

 ## Decision Tree Classifier
-(this is with unbalanced data)
+*This section on decision tree does not deal with unbalanced data.*
 The parameter we played with for the decision tree classifier is the maximum leaf nodes.
-Choising the correct one help to avoid overfitting a model.
+Chosing the correct one help to avoid overfitting a model.
 It was done by training models with different `max_leaf_nodes` and evaluated with our metrics.
 We the took the best performing ones and tested with the website metrics.

 ![](https://hackmd.io/_uploads/BydudHLV2.png)

 We can see a level between 22 and 28.
 We also wanted to see what what was happening around 4 and 7.
 This were the results :

 ![](https://hackmd.io/_uploads/SkaZYH8V2.png)

 We choose to continue testing the decision tree model with maximum 6 leaf.
-We were surprise by the website result not being bad, knowing that we didn't dealt with the unbalanced data yet and only did minimal feature engineering.
+We were surprise by the website result not being bad, knowing that we didn't deal with the unbalanced data yet and only did minimal feature engineering.

-1. This is the score after doing more featuring engineering (but stillunbalanced data):
+1. This is the score after doing more featuring engineering (with unbalanced data):
-2. We then tested it with deleting thefeature with a low MI and so how it got much worst.
+2. We then tested it with deleting the feature with a low MI score and saw how it got much worst.
 3. We then tried to balance the dataset undersampleing with K-Means.
 We created 193 cluster of the majority class and choose a value of each cluster.
 This gave us a perfect exemple of a overfitting.
 4. The SMOTE was used on it but it performed badly.